 UPPER DIVISION INFORMATION

 Students must apply for Upper Division BSW admission through the School of Social Work.
 Admission to Upper Division must be granted before students are permitted to take Upper Division courses in the BSW major.
 Once accepted and admitted as an Upper Division student, students will matriculate through a rigorous academic course of study.
 Upper Division Admission is a selective process and not all students will be admitted, even if they have met the minimum requirements for the program.
-However, we have a high admittance rate (97% in 2020) and strongly encourage students who meet the criteria to apply.
+However, we have a high admittance rate (97% in 2020, 99% in 2021, 96% in 2022) and strongly encourage students who meet the criteria to apply.
 The BSW program is an on campus program with classes held during the daytime (not evenings).
 The BSW program is not a Distance Education program and therefore cannot be completed fully online.